twistlock/docs/api/descriptions/policies/firewall_app_serverless_get.md

-Retrieves a list of all application firewall (CNAF) policies for serverless functions situated in WAAS.
+Retrieves a list of all WAAS policy rules for serverless functions.

 This endpoint maps to the policy table in **Defend > WAAS > Serverless** in the Console UI.